lunapapa-finland/wikijs/Future/ALBrooks/TradingRange.md

 - Strong BO while it fails, lack of follow-through
 - **Pull-back Usually returns back and fall below/above the BO bar(Two Bars reversal), BUT you still need to check the how strong the BO and PB pairs are.
 Two Bars reversal could potentially lead to TR, but it is not guaranteed to be that!!
 IF, PBs go back FAR beyond the BO start, there is a high probability that it becomes back to a TR**
 - There is NO GAP(GAP will be closed)
+- In the TR, there will be some setups like swing up/down and deep PB reversely